 In colonial times, the property where the Military Museum is located in was part of a large lot belonging to the Casa de la Moneda, the gold mint center of the Viceroyalty.
-The house was designed by the military engineer Alonso Turrillo de Yebra in the seventeenth century.
-Its origin goes back to 1620 when King Felipe III orders the foundation of the Mins of Santa Fe, the first of the continent in coining gold coins.
+The house was designed by the military engineer Alonso Turrillo de Yebra in the 17th century.
+Its origin goes back to 1620 when King Felipe III orders the foundation of the Mint of Santa Fe, the first of the continent in coining gold coins.
 The current building is a beautiful example of neogranadine civil architecture which was completed in 1756 by order of Viceroy José Solís.
 It is precisely this year when the restructuring of the whole block gives a terrain to the Ricaurte family.
 From this first stage, there is a piece of stone found in the last reconstruction, which is dated 1765 and probably part of the first building.

-The former home of the Ricaurte family was transformed at the end of the nineteenth century into the soap and candle factory of Ángel María Tamayo.
-In the early twentieth century, with the arrival of European architects, the French trend was applied to colonial buildings.
+The former home of the Ricaurte family was transformed at the end of the 19th century into the soap and candle factory of Ángel María Tamayo.
+In the early 20th century, with the arrival of European architects, the French trend was applied to colonial buildings.
 Since 1910 the downtown buildings and near the central square of the Capitol became exemplary models of the new architecture.
 The house of the Military Museum is rebuilt between 1911 and 1913 with large rooms in order to be used as a wax factory.
-With a republican architecture style, it became to host the School of Engineering and Mathematics., remaining until 1932, when its space is taken by the National School of Fine Arts.
+With a republican architecture style, it became to host the School of Engineering and Mathematics, remaining until 1932, when its space is taken by the National School of Fine Arts.
 By 1934 the new headquarters of the School had large rooms where copies of famous works of Velázquez, Goya, and others, were exhibited.

 The War Minister José Joaquín Castro Martinez signed the decree 1354 of October 31st, 1938 and the Weapons Army Museum was created for the instruction of the land army and especially for the development of studies in the cultural and military institutes, which sought to objectively see the evolution of war material.
 In order to achieve this goal, it was ordered to collect one unit of each type and model of weapons and ammunition stored in the Army deposits, as well as the weapons and material acquired in existing in national historical museums.
 The new cultural center had the direct support of the National Museum Director, the President of the History Academy and the President of the Bolivarian Society of Colombia, who was assigned the task of obtaining and managing the elements of military and historical interest in order to be part of the Museum's collections.